sebleedelisle/Liberation-Gitbook/clip-editor/clip-editor-intro.md

 * The **Creator** and **Operator node buttons** along the top&#x20;
 * The **Oscillator node buttons** along the left
 * A preview of the content in a panel on the right, and if you click on a node, you'll see a second preview that shows you the content at the node itself.
-* All of the nodes and connections for the clip that you are editing (if it's a new clip this wil be empty)
+* All of the nodes and connections for the clip that you are editing (if it's a new clip this will be empty)
 * The Clip Editor panel with various options

 While you're editing, you will also see what the clip looks like in the 3D visualiser in the background.&#x20;